FREE INITIAL Consultation! Request an Evaluation

 About A Fair Way Mediation

 A Fair Way Mediation Center offers a relaxed, compassionate atmosphere in an informal setting that encourages a calm and objective approach.
-This is a safe space that avoids the stress and embarrassment that courtroom procedures can inject into any divorce or separation.
-All couples are welcome, including traditional or same sex families.
+This is a safe space that avoids the stress and embarrassment that courtroom procedures can inject into any relocation dispute.
+All couples are welcome, including traditional or same-sex families.

 2 Locations - San Diego and Palm Springs